milab-nsu/milab-nsu.github.io/README.md

-# iSMART Lab Website
+# MILab Website

-This is the website of iSMART Lab.
+This is the website of Machine Intelligence Lab